Kentucky Court Records

 Graves County Divorce Records

 The Graves County Clerk's office in Graves County, Kentucky, is the custodian of divorce records.
-These records are kept from 1902.
+These records have been maintained by the custodian since 1902.
 They are necessary for confirming marital status and creating legal documents.

 Requesters can visit the Graves County Clerk's office at 101 East South Street, Mayfield, KY 42066, to submit a written request to access public records.
-Otherwise, divorce records can be searched via the public access terminals at the clerk’s office.
+Otherwise, divorce records can be searched via the Clerk's office's public access terminals.
 Requests for copies of the records can also be made via mail or phone order.

-Meanwhile, the Office of Vital Statistics also keeps divorce records as far back as 1958 and can be obtained at $6.00 per copy at their office, through mail or phone order.
+Meanwhile, the Office of Vital Statistics also keeps divorce records as far back as 1958 and can be obtained for $6.00 per copy at their office, through mail, or by phone.

 Graves County Birth Records

-The Office of Vital Statistics, Kentucky Department for Public Health, is responsible for keeping birth records in Graves County, Kentucky.
-Requestors can call, visit the office in person, or use their website to purchase these records at $10.00 per copy.
+The Office of Vital Statistics, Kentucky Department for Public Health, keeps birth records in Graves County, Kentucky.
+Requestors can purchase copies of these records at $10.00 per copy by calling, visiting the office in person, or using their website.

 Office of Vital Statistics